jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

 ####Location

 * `setPadX()` & `setPadY()`
-    These set how much empty padding is included around a widget, within its grid-cell.
+    These set how much empty padding is included, inside widgets, between the text and the border.

 * `setSticky()`
     This determines which side of the grid-cell the widget will stick to: